Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Liverpool Q-meter System

 The real part of the voltage across the Q-meter can be expressed as

-where $Y = \frac{1}{R_i} + \frac{1}{R_0}$ and is the coupling admittance of the resonator, $R_i$ is the total impedance of the amplifier, which can be expressed as $R_i = R_{1i} + R_{2i}$ where $R_{1i}$ is assumed to be purely resistive, $R_0$ is the current limiting resistance.
-A circuitry diagram of the Q-meter is shown in Fig.~\ref{fig:Q-meter}, where $G$ is the amplifier gain, $R_D$ is the damping resistance, $C$ is the tuning capacitor, $R_L$ is the inductive resistance, and $Z_C$ is the impedance of the capacitor.
-In experiment, we set up the Q-meter to detect the real part of the target material's signal, so we must express the impedance of the resonant part of the circuit, $Z_T$, as
+where $Y = \frac{1}{R_i} + \frac{1}{R_0}$ is the coupling admittance of the resonator, and $R_i$ is the total amplifier impedance, expressed as $R_i = R_{1i} + R_{2i}$ with $R_{1i}$ assumed to be purely resistive.
+Here, $R_0$ is the current-limiting resistance.
+A circuit diagram of the Q-meter is shown in Fig.~\ref{fig:Q-meter}, where $G$ is the amplifier gain, $R_D$ is the damping resistance, $C$ is the tuning capacitor, and $R_L$ is the inductive resistance.
+To avoid ambiguity, we denote the tuning-capacitor impedance by $Z_{\mathrm{cap}}(\omega)$ and the characteristic impedance of the transmission line by $Z_{\ell}$.
+In experiment, the Q-meter is tuned to detect the real part of the target signal, so the impedance of the resonant part of the circuit, $Z_T$, is written as

-where $C$ is the tuning capacitor (a parameter we will discuss as $C_{knob}$), $R_D$ is the damping resistor, $Z_C$ is the conductor impedance, and $Z_L$ is the impedance of the coil and $l$ is the cable length defined by $n\lambda/2$ and $n$ is an integer multiple providing the distance to the coil.
+where $C$ is the tuning capacitance (parameterized below as $C_{\mathrm{knob}}$), $R_D$ is the damping resistor, $Z_L$ is the coil impedance, and $l = n\lambda/2$ is the cable length for integer $n$.
 We can express the coil impedance as

-where $\eta_L$ is the filling factor, and $\chi(\omega)=\chi^{\prime}(\omega)-i\chi^{\prime\prime}(\omega)$ is the complex magnetic susceptibility of the target material.
+Here $Z_L^{(\chi)}$ denotes the susceptibility-modified inductive branch used when the NMR response is included, while $Z_L^{(0)}$ denotes the circuit-only terminal impedance including the stray capacitance.
+The parameter $\eta_L$ is the filling factor, and $\chi^{\prime}(\omega)-i\chi^{\prime\prime}(\omega)$ is the complex magnetic susceptibility of the target material.
 In the second line, $R$ denotes the effective series resistance associated with the inductive branch of the resonant circuit, incorporating both the coil resistance and additional dissipative losses present at the coil terminals.
-The parameter $C_{\mathrm{stray}}$ represents the parasitic (stray) capacitance arising from the surrounding circuit environment.
+The parameter $C_{\mathrm{stray}}$ represents the parasitic capacitance arising from the surrounding circuit environment.
+In Eq.~\ref{eq:impedance}, $Z_L$ is understood to be the appropriate coil impedance for the calculation being performed.
 The impedance of the tuning capacitor is given by

 We can then express the total impedance of the Q-meter system, $Z(\omega)$, as

 where $R_1$ denotes the current-limiting (source) resistance of the RF drive stage, and $r$ represents the remaining series resistance of the resonant circuit.
 The propagation constant of the $\lambda/2$ transmission line can then be expressed as